PhilJahn/DENSIRED/README.md

 datay = data[:,-1]
 ```

-To visualize the skeleton, call the following.
+To visualize the skeleton, call the following code.
 For higher-dimensionalities, either specify *dcount* to get all pairs of the *dc* most spread out dimensions or specify the desired dimensions directly with *dims*.
 ```
 skeleton.display_cores(dims=[d1,d2,...], dcount=dc)
 ```